JetBrains Plugin for LeetCode

 andTreeNode

-To solve these problems, I have developed a solution.
-By following the steps below to configure the plugin, you can run LeetCode problem code locally.
-Currently, Java, C++, Python, Golang, and JavaScript are supported.
+To solve these problems, I have made a solution.
+If you follow the steps below to set up the plugin, you can run LeetCode problem code locally.
+Java, C++, Python, Golang, and JavaScript are supported.

 Step 1: Open the Corresponding Folder in Your IDE

-I have uploaded a pre-configured project template to a GitHub repository, which you can clone to your local machine:
+I have uploaded a prepared project template to Github.
+You can clone it to your computer:

 git clone https://github.com/labuladong/lc-plugin-template.git